saltict/availproject.github.io/docs/about/babe-explained.md

 ## BABE Block Production Process

-Every slot has the potential for both a primary and secondary author, also known as a "slot leader."
-These primary and secondary authors are also known as validatrs.
+Each slot may have both a primary and a secondary author, chosen from amongst a set of active validators.
 The assignment of primary slot leaders is a random process.
 However, due to the inherent randomness, there are instances where slots may lack a designated leader.
 To maintain a consistent block time, BABE employs a round-robin system to designate secondary slot leaders.